 People who search for your product or service may have different intentions.
 Some of them need a product for personal use; others look for a wholesaler or product-related services.

-Let’s look at the IBAG approach using the example of interior doors.
+Let’s look at the IBAG approach to keyword grouping using the example of interior doors.

 We create three ad groups: